 A hearing aid manufacturer is the company that actually designed, developed, licenced and manufactured the hearing instruments.
 The true manufacturing of these products is usually overseas but some assembly is carried out in the UK.
 Here are the main hearing aid manufacturers together with the company that owns them and their country of origin:

 There are other smaller hearing aid manufacturers but their technology tends to be not as good as the major manufacturers.
 This is probably because the cost of research and development is very high and the larger companies have economies of scale.
 Having said that, some small manufacturers produce highly specialised instruments for specific needs.

 Generally speaking, hearing aid manufacturers do not deal with the general public in the same way that if you want to buy a BMW you go to a “dealership” rather than calling BMW themselves.
-In the UK, the hearing aid manufacturers have subsidiaries who stock behind the ear hearing aids, build custom made in the ear hearing aids and repair both kinds.
-These facilities deal direct with companies who sell hearing aids – the hearing aid retailers.
+In the UK, the hearing aid manufacturers have subsidiaries that stock behind-the-ear hearing aids, build custom-made in-the-ear hearing aids and repair both kinds.
+These facilities deal directly with companies who sell hearing aids – the hearing aid retailers.